laravel-hyperf/laravel-hyperf.com/docs/docs/cache.md

 }
 ```

 The `get` method also accepts a closure.
-After the closure is executed, Laravel will automatically release the lock:
+After the closure is executed, Laravel Hyperf will automatically release the lock:

 ```php
 Cache::lock('foo', 10)->get(function () {